hth313/ladybug/doc/differences.rst

 Differences to the HP-16C
 *************************

 Being inspired by the HP-16C there are a lot of similarities between the Ladybug module for the HP-41 and the HP-16C.
-Apart from the obvious differences, such as form factor, battery life, alpha capabilities on the HP-41 and dedicated decorated keyboard on the HP-16C, there are a lot more subtle differences, which are discussed in this chapter.
+Apart from the obvious differences, such as form factor, battery life, alpha capabilities on the HP-41 and dedicated decorated keyboard on the HP-16C, there are other less obvious differences, many of which are discussed in this chapter.